 People with flat feet have fallen arches due to which the feet make complete contact with the ground and bear the weight of the body.
 Specially, if you’re a heavy person, being a flat foot is a cherry on a top that makes it extremely difficult to walk barefooted around the house.

 Since flat feet are not strong enough to absorb the shock, they pronate naturally to distribute the effect of your body weight.
 But, this condition can worsen when pronation occurs for a longer time, which can cause other problems like bunions and posture imbalances, which can put extra strain on your ankles.
 Due to this reason, you’ll find those people wearing shoes in the house that provide support and stability.
-You can check my guide on the shoes for flat feet and shoes for overweight walkers to know about the best sneakers for such purposes.
+You can check my guide on the shoes for flat feet to know about the best sneakers for such purposes.

 Also, there are some people, who have diabetes, avoid walking barefoot indoors because they’ve blood circulation problems that weaken their nerves and vessels.
 Due to this, even a minor stubbing of their foot with a dining table in the house can cause several problems for them.